JasonBallantyne/JasonBallantyne.github.io/_posts/2021-05-26-binary-encoding.md

 ---

 Python functions that:
-1. Accepts binary and returns resulting modulation in 4B/5B encoding
+1. Accepts binary and returns resulting modulation in 4B/5B encoding.
-2. Accepts binary and returns the sequence after hamming encoding has been applied
+2. Accepts binary and returns the sequence after hamming encoding has been applied.

 # BinaryEncoding